EURAFCENT COVID RESOURCE GUIDE

 Please click on the links below to get more information:

-Per the latest Lazio Ordinance, self-declaration forms will be required for all travel during curfew hours, including to and from Campania, from 23 October 2020 to 22 November 2020.
+Per the latest Lazio Ordinance, self-declaration forms will be required for all travel during curfew hours from Oct.
+23-Nov.
+22, 2020.

 Lazio Self-Declaration Form: Click Here

 SEASONAL FLU VACCINES

 Until a COVID-19 vaccine is available, it's even more important for everyone to get their seasonal influenza vaccination this year.
 Not only does the seasonal flu shot help to protect you and your loved ones from the flu, it can also reduce the burden on our base hospitals and medical professionals.